March 1947 martial law in Mandatory Palestine: Martial law

 The British responded by swiftly imposing curfews.
 On 2 March, martial law was declared in Tel Aviv and nearby Ramat Gan, Bnei Brak, Givatayim, and Petah Tikva, the Sharon plain, and in the Jerusalem neighborhoods of Mea Shearim, Sanhedria, Kerem Avraham, Geula, and Bukhara.
 Searches were also carried out in Rehavia and Shaare Zedek.
 Martial law was imposed with the objective of pressuring the Jewish Agency which had not been cooperating in the British campaign against terrorism.
 Maj.
 Gen. Richard Gale, the military governor of Tel Aviv, reflected on the order: "Martial law shall be declared.
 It is not to be viewed as a punishment, although there will be no avoiding suffering caused to residents through the fault of irresponsible individuals".
-However, martial law was also in fact imposed as a form of collective punishment against the Yishuv over its failure to cooperate with the British against the Irgun and Lehi, as it was expected that it would cause economic pain for the civilian population.
+However, martial law was also in fact imposed as a form of collective punishment against the Yishuv over its failure to cooperate with the British against the Irgun and Lehi, as it was expected that it would cause economic pain for the civilian population and pressure it to cooperate in the suppression of insurgent activity.
+The intelligence officer of the 6th Airborne Division believed it would have an effect because "making of money is almost a second religion with the Jewish race."
+He subsequently predicted that population would be forced to "go on a manhunt to save themselves and their pockets."

 On 3 March, an Irgun depot was raided in Tel Aviv, where detonators, bombs, and British military uniforms were found.
 Later that week, British troops shot and killed two Jews in Jerusalem, including a four-year-old girl who was standing on the porch of her home in Mea Shearim.
 British soldiers arrested militants throughout the Mandate.
 In Jerusalem, a massive manhunt was underway for the suspects in the British Officers' Club bombing.
 A total of 78 people suspected of terrorist activity were arrested during the martial law period, 15 identified as Lehi members, 12 as Irgun members, and the rest "connected."
 Despite security measures, terrorist activity continued both in and out of the security zones, resulting in the deaths of 14 British personnel and 15 civilians between 1 and 13 March.